YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 .. code-block:: go

-    yottadb.Release() string
+	func yottadb.Release() string

 Returns a string consisting of six space separated pieces to provide version information for the Go wrapper and underlying YottaDB release:

 - The first piece is always “gowr” to idenfify the Go wrapper.
-- The Go wrapper release number, which starts with “r” and is followed by two numbers separated by a period (“.”), e.g., “r1.24”.
+- The Go wrapper release number, which starts with “r” and is followed by two numbers separated by a period (“.”), e.g., “r1.32”.
 The first is a major release number and the second is a minor release number under the major release.
 Even minor release numbers indicate formally released software.
 Odd minor release numbers indicate software builds from “in flight” code under development, between releases.
+Note that although they follow the same format, Go wrapper release numbers are different from the release numbers of the underlying YottaDB release as reported by `$zyrelease`_.
 - The fourth through sixth pieces are `$zyrelease`_ from the underlying YottaDB relase.